kamyashethia/ScalaForThePotterhead/ForComprehension.md

 Nice!
 The wizard only has to 'swish and flick' two wands, and wait for one of them to pick him!

 We've learnt about For comprehensions!
-You can find links below to learn about for loops or for comprehensions.
-Happy learning!
+You can find links below to learn more about for comprehensions or magical wands.

+Thanks for reading!
 ___

 1. All the example code on [github](https://github.com/kamyashethia/ScalaForThePotterhead/blob/yield-keyword/ForComprehension.scala)